-She has made it a priority to collaborate with other funding agencies, in particular the National Institute of Health and many other not-for-profit ALS organizations, as well as other foundations focusing on neurodegenerative research.
+At The ALS Association, Dr. Bruijn leads a global ALS research effort, Translational Research to Advance Therapies for ALS (TREAT ALS™) with the goal to move treatment options from “bench to bedside.”
+She has made it a priority to collaborate with other funding agencies, in particular The National Institutes of Health, The Department of Defense and many other not-for-profit ALS organizations, as well as other foundations focusing on neurodegenerative research.
 These collaborations ensure that increased dollars are spent on ALS research.
 She is involved in project development, encouraging partnerships with academia and biotech, and has played a key role in forging collaborations amongst investigators.
-It is her strong belief that only through collaboration among a wide range of disciplines will there be success in changing the course of ALS and finding a cure.
+It is her strong belief that only through collaboration among a wide range of disciplines will we be successful in changing the course of ALS and finding a cure.

-Dr. Bruijn represents The Association on several scientific and research committees world-wide and acts as advisor to scientists, government officials and industry leaders seeking council in the field of ALS research.
+Through participation at scientific meetings both nationally and internationally ALSA receives wide-spread recognition amongst the scientific community.
+Dr. Bruijn represents The ALS Association on several scientific and research committees world-wide and acts as advisor to scientists, government officials and industry leaders seeking council in the field of ALS research.
 She continues to publish in the field in peer-reviewed journals and remains actively engaged in understanding the most recent research developments.